 - Any other reason!

 Some examples of flexible working are listed below but it’s important to remember, you are not limited to these options so think creatively.
+Some stories from the frontline, of what has been agreed and how much it has changed NHS workers lives, are here to give you some inspiration.

 It’s also worth noting, flexible working can be a combination of formal and informal flexible arrangements and you’re not limited in the number of options you choose.
 For example, you can ask to work reduced hours whilst also staggering those hours.